Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Lokesh Bhasin

-Yeah, yeah.
-From the operational degrees we are getting benefit.
-Better price realization is the second one
+So that is the one [Speech Overlap].
+Yeah.
+From the operational leverage, we are getting the benefit.
+Better price realization is the second one.

 Lokesh Bhasin

 Yeah.
-So avnish on it.
-If I say on a year on year basis our volume growth is around 6 to 10%.
-Rest is all change in product flesh to sales mix and quarter on quarter there is not much change in volume.
-But the growth has been contributed mainly due to changing product and sales mix.
+So Avnish, if I say on a year-on-year basis, our volume growth is around 6% to 10%.
+Rest is all change in product/sales mix.
+And quarter-on-quarter, there is not much change in volume, but the growth has been contributed mainly due to change in product and sales mix.

-Okay, last question was on the API prices.
-I think Vinay mentioned in the opening remarks that you are seeing some stabilization.
-So if you see on a year on year basis, is it safe to assume that the prices have been stable?
+Okay.
+Last question was on the API prices.
+I think Vinayji mentioned in the opening remarks that you are seeing some stabilization.
+So if you see on a year-on-year basis, is it safe to assume that the prices have been stable?
 You have not got any benefit from any API price increase in this quarter.
 Is that a fair assumption to make?

 Lokesh Bhasin

-So year on year if you see then there is a negative on the prices.
-So what we are saying is a quarter on quarter there is a much more stabilization year on year.
-I think there is a clear cut.
-We are even losing on the pipeline.
+So year-on-year, if you see then there is a negative on the prices.
+So what we are saying is a quarter-on-quarter, there is a much more stabilization.
+Year-on-year, I think there is — clearcut, we are even losing on the price front.

+Understood.
 Okay.
 Okay.
+Yeah.
 Thank you.
-I’ll get back on the queue.
+I’ll get back in the queue.
+Thanks.

 Thanks.

 Thank you.
-The next question is from the line of Praveen from Avendus Park Institutional Equity.
+The next question is from the line of Praveen [Phonetic] from Avendus Spark Institutional Equity.
 Please go ahead.

 Praveen

-My question was also in the line of API prices.
-So this stabilization of API process, are we seeing it?
+My question was also in the lines of API prices.
+So this stabilization of API prices, are we seeing it [Indecipherable].

-Sorry but your voice is really muffled.
+Praveen, sorry, but — Praveen, your voice is really muffled.
 Can you use the main phone instead of speakers if you want?

 Praveen